-- 2.11 At the beginning of each academic year, the Deanship of Students Affairs and the Deanship of Admissions and Registration collaborate to organise an induction day for all newly admitted students at UoB.
+- 2.12 At the beginning of each academic year, the Deanship of Students Affairs and the Deanship of Admissions and Registration collaborate to organise an induction day for all newly admitted students at UoB.
 During this induction, students are informed about the academic facilities and services at the University, as well as the academic rules and regulations.
 In addition, an overview of the different educational and social activities is also provided to students, along with the orientation programme's publications.
-During interviews, the Panel was informed that the College of Science also participates in the induction day where students are provided with an overview of the College and the Department by the Dean and Chairperson, an introduction to the academic programme plan by academic advisors, as well as a touring of the college's facilities.
-The Panel appreciates that a comprehensive induction programme is provided for newly admitted students at the university, college and department level.
+During interviews, the Panel was informed that the College of Science also participates in the induction day during which are provided with an overview of the College and the Department by the Dean and Chairperson, an introduction to the academic programme plan by academic advisors, as well as a touring of the college's facilities.
+The Panel appreciates that a comprehensive induction programme is provided for newly admitted students at the university, college and department levels.
 Nonetheless, the Panel notes that the attendance of students in the induction day is low as indicated by the department's records.
 Moreover, students who miss the induction are not provided with an alternative and have to rely on information provided in handbooks and on the university website.
-The Panel recommends that the College should provide students who do not attend the induction day with an alternative provision. - 2.12 The SER states that all UoB students are required to meet with their advisors at the beginning of each semester to be guided in selecting courses that ensure the successful and timely completion of their studies.
-During the demonstrations of the MIS, the Panel confirmed that arrangements are in place to allow effective implementation of the advising system, which includes the academic advising website, and advising tool.
-During interviews with academic advisors, the Panel was informed that tracking the students' progress is a collaborative effort between the Department of Mathematics and the Deanship of Admission and Registration.
-The online academic advising system includes an electronic tracking feature that enables advisors to record their meetings with their advisees and the outcomes of these meetings.
-Moreover, academic warning and dismissal regulations are clear and are widely published on the university website and students at risk of academic failure are identified via the university's online Academic Advising System.
-Identified at-risk students are blocked from registration unless they meet their academic advisors, and during interviews, the Panel learnt that a range of academic and social support is provided to these students, in collaboration with the Deanship of Student Affairs' Counselling and Guidance Unit.
-During interview sessions, students expressed their satisfaction with the academic support they receive from their academic advisors and other student services within the University.
-The Panel acknowledges that there are arrangements in place to identify students at risk of academic failure, however, in light of the low retention and progression rate; the Panel urges the College to evaluate the effectiveness of the support provided to these students (see the recommendation in paragraph 2.2).
+The Panel notes that the SER has identified the need to improve the induction process and recommends that the College should provide students who do not attend the induction day with an alternative provision. - 2.13 The SER states that all UoB students are required to meet with their advisors at the beginning of each semester to be guided in selecting courses that ensure the successful and timely completion of their studies.
+Nonetheless, as this is not enforced, currently the utilisation of the academic advising is reported to be week.
+During interview sessions, the Panel was informed that the Department of Mathematics has identified the need to increase the utilization of the student advisory system by developing the registration system to require advisor's consent prior to registration.
+The Panel encourages the Department to investigate this issue further.
+During interviews with academic advisors, the Panel was informed that tracking the students' progress is a collaborative effort between the Department of mathematics and the Deanship of Admission and Registration.
+The online academic advising system includes an electronic tracking system that enables advisors to record their meetings with their advisees and the outcomes of these meetings.
+Moreover, academic warning and dismissal regulations are clear and widely published in the university's website and students at risk of academic failure are identified via the university's online Academic Advising System.
+Identified at risk students are blocked from registration unless they meet their academic advisors, and during interviews, the Panel learnt that a range of academic and social support is provided to these, in collaboration with the Deanship of Student Affairs' Counselling and Guidance Unit.
+During interview sessions, students expressed their satisfaction with the academic support they receive from their academic advisors and other student services within the university.
+The Panel acknowledges that there are arrangements in place to identify students at risk of academic failure, however, in light of the low retention and progression rate, the Panel urges the College to evaluate the effectiveness of the support provided to these students (see the recommendation in paragraph 2.2).